Rauschenberg Medical Emergency Grants

 - Open to artists who reside in the United States, District of Columbia, or U.S. Territories.

-- Open to artists whose adjusted gross annual income is $75,000 or lower, averaged over the last two federal tax returns.
+- Open to artists whose adjusted gross annual income is $75,000 or lower for an individual, or $150,000 for joint filers, averaged over the last two federal tax returns.

 - Applicants must demonstrate current and ongoing activity in artistic discipline/s.